kev-daniell/ses-sandboxing/README.md

 - `@ses/btc`: A dummy package acting as a target for adversaries.
     - Attacked by `@ses/app-module-3`.

+### Hardened JavaScript Limitations
+The file [`packages/unstoppable-attack/index.js`](packages/unstoppable-attack/index.js) demonstrates a critical limitation of Hardened JavaScript.
+A malicious package (`@ses/unstoppable-attack`) successfully executes a prototype attack on another dependency (`@ses/btc`) by mutating its prototype.

+While we could harden the exports of `@ses/btc` in this example (since it is a library we control), the issue becomes problematic when the target is an external dependency.
+Without modifying the external library to harden its objects, such attacks cannot be fully prevented in a Hardened JavaScript environment.

+### How LavaMoat Helps

+LavaMoat mitigates this issue by isolating each package in its own SES compartment and enforcing strict policies.
+This drastically reduces the blast radius of malicious packages to dependencies in their allowlist.

 ## Testing

 To run all tests